PART ONE: THE CHILD

 The knight's breath smelled of onions and sausage.
 His eyes were pale blue and utterly empty.
 This was a man who had killed before.
 A man who would kill again without hesitation.

 Petro didn't like him.
-He didn't like any of this.
+Didn't like any of this.
 He doubted these soldiers had anything good planned for Hank, and even though Petro didn't like the other boy much, he didn't exactly hate him either.
 Hank was nice sometimes, when he remembered that other people existed.
-He was just self-absorbed and inconsiderate.
-Like most rich kids.
-Like most kids who'd never gone hungry.
+Just self-absorbed and inconsiderate.

 "He's at the library," Petro said.
 The lie came easily.
 "At this time of day, he's always at the library."

 Ashwick's library was a small, dusty building on the far side of town, near the old well that had gone dry ten years ago.
 Hardly anyone went there.
-The books were moldy and the librarian was deaf.
 It would take the knights a good hour to march there, search the building, and realize they'd been tricked.

 The knight studied Petro's face for a long moment.
 "Are you sure?"